Briefly, extra scenes include:

 This is a question that’s perplexed us for years.
 Most of the time it’s very clear if there is, or isn’t, an extra scene.
 But there’s a lot of middle ground, with people wondering, “Did that count as something extra?
 What about this little thing?”

-After years of debating, this is what we use as a guideline for deciding if a movie has anything extra: if there is anything at all other than the standard rolling credits and music, then that counts as Something Extra, with the notable exception of what we call Title Credits.
+After years of debating, this is what we use as a guideline for deciding if a movie has anything extra: if there is anything at all other than the standard rolling credits and music, then that counts as Something Extra.

 Title Credits are those “fancy” credits that sometimes run for about the first two minutes after a sci-fi, fantasy, animated, or superhero movie.
 Those don’t count as an extra, since they don’t advance the plot — usually.
 If the Title Credits deliver something additional to the story, then we might count that as an extra.